 The possible value of the clothing rental market in the UK, alone, is predicted to be $1.2 billion and the model is already well-established for certain items, such as formal suits for men, and in the U.S., formal wear for women, thanks to Rent the Runway, the e-commerce business for designer dress and accessory rentals that was launch in late 2009 by Harvard Business School grads Jennifer Hyman and Jennifer Fleiss.

-The rental of luxury goods, whether it be handbags or garments, is proving a selling point for at a growing number of consumers.
+The rental of luxury goods, whether it be Gucci handbags or Celine garments, is proving a selling point for at a growing number of consumers.
 Paris-based Instant Luxe, an e-commerce site that already offers second hand designer garments and accessories to over one million members, said that it is testing the rental space in light of a new "pattern of consumption" where women see no shame in renting their wardrobe.

 According to Yann Le Floc'h, the founder and CEO of Paris-based Instant Luxe, many women would rather use than own a luxury bag.
 "Uber has changed transport, Airbnb accommodation and habits are changing in the luxury goods market too,” he says.
 “We are changing our consumption habits from ownership to use.
 And people are not renting just for special occasions but to treat themselves.”